virtualvinodh/aksharamukha/README.md

 ## Docker
 You can use the docker-compose.yaml file to orchestrate the containers.
 It will start the necessary containers for the frontend/backend and, also, bind the webapp to localhost:12345.
 This would be easiest way to run the app locally.
 1. Install [Docker Desktop](https://docs.docker.com/get-docker/)
 2. To build and start all docker containers, run `docker compose up` inside this project's root folder.
-This will use the configuration given in `docker-compose.xml`
+This will use the configuration given in `docker-compose.yaml`
 3. To load the frontend, point your browser at the port displayed in Docker desktop. (`http://localhost:12345`)

 ## Front End